nyancrimew/maia.crimew.gay/src/decks/fuckstalkerware.md

 ## what did it do for the rest of this year

-* published thousands of emails revealing the secret working group is behind most anti-trans legislation
+* published thousands of emails revealing the secret US based working group behind much of current international anti-trans legislation
-* reported on various hacks done by other actors <!-- .element: class="fragment" -->
+* reported on various hacks by other actors <!-- .element: class="fragment" -->
     * a cybersecurity company pwned by a random 4chan user <!-- .element: class="fragment" -->
     * kittensec leaking romanian and EU government data <!-- .element: class="fragment" -->
-    * a write up on various security issues in the streaming platform kick <!-- .element: class="fragment" -->
+    * a write up on various security issues in the streaming platform kick.com <!-- .element: class="fragment" -->
-    * an exclusive report on how rossgostrakh got hacked <!-- .element: class="fragment" -->
+    * an exclusive report on how rosgosstrakh got hacked <!-- .element: class="fragment" -->
 ---
 <!-- .slide: data-auto-animate -->
 ## what did it do for the rest of this year

 * investigative internet pop culture journalism
-    * on an ifunny clone that actually isn't what it seems at all <!-- .element: class="fragment" -->
+    * an ifunny clone that isn't actually what it seems at all <!-- .element: class="fragment" -->
-    * how a popular tiktok meme account has a dark past and connections to far right cults <!-- .element: class="fragment" -->
+    * how a popular tiktok meme account has a dark past and connections to the far right <!-- .element: class="fragment" -->
 * guested on various political and pop culture podcasts <!-- .element: class="fragment" -->
 * various other media work <!-- .element: class="fragment" -->
-* <!-- .element: class="fragment" --> started the <b>#FuckStalkerware</b> project to help combat stalkerware and get and insight into the industry
+* <!-- .element: class="fragment" --> started the <b>#FuckStalkerware</b> project to help combat stalkerware and get an insight into the industry

+Note:
+pocasts such as well there's your problem, the worst of all possible worlds, red planet and many more

+media work both giving interviews and portraits about myself and acting as an expert on various topics
+---
+## let's cover some basics

+* what's hacktivism<!-- .element: class="fragment" -->
+* what is my motivation<!-- .element: class="fragment" -->

 ---
 <!-- .slide: data-background-image="/img/posts/fuckstalkerware-0/cover.jpg" data-background-opacity="0.2" data-auto-animate data-auto-animate-restart -->